spinscale/elasticsearch-suggest-plugin/README.md

 # Suggester Plugin for Elasticsearch

+**Note**: If you only need prefix suggestions, please use the new `completion suggest` feature available since elasticsearch 0.90.3, which features blazing fast real time suggestions, uses the `AnalyzingSuggester` under the hood and will also support fuzzy mode in 0.90.4.

 This plugin uses the FSTSuggester, the AnalyzingSuggester or the FuzzySuggester from Lucene to create suggestions from a certain field for a specified term instead of returning the whole document data.

 Feel free to comment, improve and help - I am thankful for any insights, no matter whether you want to help with elasticsearch, lucene or my other flaws I will have done for sure.